 Michael has led and equipped others in urban transformation for more than 30 years through the creation of community and church-based programs.
 His work is focused on community transformation, youth leadership development, public health, intercultural outreach, and multiethnic ministry.
-Mata serves as community transformation specialist for Compassion Creates Change, Inc., and served as the director of tools for transformation for World Vision U.S. programs.
-He has nearly 20 years of experience in urban pastoral leadership, and is director of the Los Angeles Track of the M.A. in Transformational Urban Leadership program.
+Michael serves as Community Transformation Specialist for Compassion Creates Change, Inc., and served as the Director of Tools for Transformation for World Vision U.S. programs.
+He has nearly 20 years of experience in urban pastoral leadership and has taught at Fuller Theological Seminary, Claremont School of Theology and is currently Director of the M.A. in Transformational Urban Leadership program at Azusa Pacific University.
+Most recently he was appointed to the Los Angeles Mayor’s Interfaith Working Group (dealing with jobs, homelessness and immigration).
 Mata holds degrees in biblical literature, religion, and urban planning.

 Vanessa Carter focuses on social-movement building, regional equity, and immigrant integration.
 She has co-authored several journal articles, reports, and a book chapter with USC’s PERE/CSII staff and affiliated faculty, including: “An Agenda for Equity: A Framework for Building a Just Transportation System in Los Angeles County” (with Manuel Pastor and Madeline Wander), and “What’s at Stake for the State: Undocumented Californians, Immigration Reform, and Our Future Together” (with Manuel Pastor, Enrico Marcelli, and Jared Sanchez).
 She holds an MA in Urban Planning (UCLA) and has worked at USC’s PERE/CSII since 2008.
 Vanessa is a co-founding member of Jesus for Revolutionaries church, a student at Fuller Theological Seminary, a member of Evangelicals for Justice, and most recently a tutor at Fountain of Life's Family Center.
 She collaborates with faith-rooted community organizing groups LA Voice/PICO and CLUE-Los Angeles.
 She led the Justice, Advocacy, and Compassion team at Newsong Los Angeles, served on the board of Progressive Christians Uniting, participated as a member of Sojourner's Creation Care Working Group, and served as a member of the Executive Board of InterVarsity Bruin Christian Fellowship at UCLA.